 Harry Spencer Stuff was born to the Reverend G. L. S. Stuff and Elizabeth W. Stuff on August 10, 1869, in Chicago.
 As a youngster he became an apprentice at Colonel Elbridge L. Otis's Rochelle Register and printing house.
 It was on a Thanksgiving Day, he would later recall, that "I husked my last ear of corn and left an Illinois farm for the print-shop.
-I sacrificed a college scholarship for the ‘'University of Hard Knocks'" (Harry Stuff, "The Tale ...").
+I sacrificed a college scholarship for the 'University of Hard Knocks'" (Stuff, "The Tale ...").
 "After serving a most rigid and thorough apprenticeship, [he] devoted himself to the printer's craft with unwavering interest" ("Late Harry Spencer Stuff ...").

-Stuff later moved to Minneapolis and then to Lincoln, Nebraska, where by 1896 he was operating his own printshop/publishing company, the Ivy Press (127 N 12th Street).
-By 1899 he was serving as a rep for fellow printshop owners when a labor battle was set to erupt in Omaha.
+Stuff moved to Minneapolis and then to Lincoln, Nebraska, where by 1896 he was operating his own printshop/publishing company, the Ivy Press.
+By 1899 he was serving as a representative for fellow printshop owners when a labor battle was set to erupt in Omaha.
 "For several days it looked as if a big fight would result over the attempt to enforce the nine-hour [work] day ... better judgment prevailed and the clash between employers and employees was averted.
 District Organizer Harry Stuff came up from Lincoln and labored diligently to prevent trouble, and made many friends.
 Mr. Stuff acted in conjunction with committees from the typographical, bookbinders', press-feeders', and pressmens' unions" (C. W. Fear).

-It was presumably while living at Lincoln's Grand Hotel that he met another resident named Josephine Eleanor Widener [nee Wilson] (1866-1941), a divorcee and a public school principal.
-In 1901 the two married and by 1902 the couple -- along with the Ivy shop's dog, Piggy -- moved to Seattle, where they settled into a downtown residence (2109 2nd Avenue).
+It was presumably while living at Lincoln's Grand Hotel that he met another resident named Josephine Eleanor Widener (1866-1941), a divorcee and a public school principal.
+In 1901 the two married and by 1902 the couple -- along with the Ivy shop's dog, Piggy -- had moved to Seattle, where they settled into a downtown residence at 2109 2nd Avenue.

 Printing and Publishing in Seattle

-Around 1906 Stuff headed back uptown to Pike Street, where "we found our present large, light, attractive and convenient quarters in the Kinnear Building" (1426 4th Avenue).
-"With nearly 3,000 feet of floor space, we are operating the most thoroughly modern Printing, Engraving and Lithographing Plant in the West" (Harry Stuff, "The Tale ...").
-Josephine Stuff began working as the Stuff Printing Concern's cashier, and by 1908 she was also attending classes as a University of Washington student, and serving as the Chairman of the First Unitarian Society.
-In 1913 the firm moved again (416 Union Street).
-Their listing in the Polk's Directory of 1914 noted that they provided services related to "Copper Plate Engravers, Embossing, Die Cutting and Advertising Specialties."
+Around 1906 Stuff headed back uptown to Pike Street, where "we found our present large, light, attractive and convenient quarters in the Kinnear Building" at 1426 4th Avenue.
+"With nearly 3,000 feet of floor space, we are operating the most thoroughly modern Printing, Engraving and Lithographing Plant in the West" (Stuff, "The Tale ...").
+Josephine Stuff began working as the Stuff Printing Concern's cashier, and by 1908 she was also attending classes at the University of Washington and serving as the Chairman of the First Unitarian Society.
+In 1913 the firm moved again, to 416 Union Street.
+Its listing in the 1914 Polk's Directory noted that it provided services related to "Copper Plate Engravers, Embossing, Die Cutting and Advertising Specialties."

-The Seattle Daily Times noted January 22, 1907, that Stuff was one of the founders of the new Associated Arts and Crafts Corporation, which had just filed papers with the Secretary of State's office in Olympia.
+The Times noted on January 22, 1907, that Stuff was one of the founders of the new Associated Arts and Crafts Corporation, which had just filed papers with the Secretary of State's office in Olympia.
 He was also a member of Seattle Typographical Union No. 202, and in 1907 probably helped make the pitch to bring its annual convention to Seattle in 1909 -- the year of the Seattle's first World's Fair, the Alaska-Yukon-Pacific Exposition (A-Y-P).
-Then in November 1908 Seattle's branch of the Master Printers Association appointed him "to devise additional plans for educating the younger generation of printers in the details of the business" ("Invested ...").
+In November 1908, Seattle's branch of the Master Printers Association appointed him "to devise additional plans for educating the younger generation of printers in the details of the business" ("Invested ...").

 In 1909 Stuff's shop was hired to print items for the Alaska-Yukon-Pacific Exposition -- for which Stuff's dog Piggy served as the official mascot.
-He apparently won quite the fan-base during his reign: When 2,500 Elks Club members marched from downtown up to the fair's campus (near Piggy's house) on July 28th, the dog trotted alongside them and people "at various points in the formation hoisted banners reading 'Piggy Is Coming,' 'Piggy Is Here,' and (as the wagging black tail receded into the distance) 'Piggy Has Went' (Stein and Becker, p.
-84).
+He apparently won quite a fan base during his reign: When 2,500 Elks Club members marched from downtown up to the fair's campus (near Piggy's house) on July 28, the dog trotted alongside, and people "at various points in the formation hoisted banners reading 'Piggy Is Coming,' 'Piggy Is Here,' and (as the wagging black tail receded into the distance) 'Piggy Has Went' (Stein and Becker, 84).
 Alas, Piggy apparently lost his collar -- "engraved with the words, 'A.Y.P.E.
 Mascot, Piggy,' and was [later] picked up downtown as a common vagrant.
-Luckily one of the arresting officers recognized the famous pup" and he was safely returned home (Stein and Becker, p.
-119).
+Luckily one of the arresting officers recognized the famous pup" and he was safely returned home (Stein and Becker, 119).

 Piggy must have been much loved, as by 1908 Josephine was active with Seattle's Humane Society campaigns.
-The following year she joined the Woman's Century Club -- a local suffrage organization inspired by the presence of Carrie Chapman Catt (1859-1947).
+The following year she joined the Woman's Century Club, a local suffrage organization inspired by Carrie Chapman Catt (1859-1947).
 She served on its Social Service Committee along with Emily Inez Denny (1853-1918), a daughter of town co-founders David Denny (1832-1903) and Louisa Boren Denny (1827-1916).
-The Dennys were longtime friends with "Lake Union John" Cheshiahud (1820-1910), a noted Duwamish tribal chief who lived on a plot of land on Seattle’s Portage Bay (directly across the bay from the Stuff home) -- that had been given him by David Denny -- and such connections likely led to Stuff's friendship with Cheshiahud.
+The Dennys were longtime friends with "Lake Union John" Cheshiahud (1820-1910), a noted Duwamish tribal chief who lived on a plot of land on Portage Bay (directly across the bay from the Stuff home) -- that had been given to him by David Denny -- and such connections likely led to Stuff's friendship with Cheshiahud.

 Back in 1907 Stuff had produced a booklet with the regrettable title The Siwash -- a dated regional term originally used as a contemptuous reference to Indians.
 The Siwash included a photograph of Cheshiahud and his wife at their Portage Bay cabin, The Typographical Journal noted, and was "shaped like a cabin."
 It contained "the essence of Siwash wisdom reduced in the form of proverbs.
 Needless to say, the typographical treatment from cover to cover is in keeping with the subject" ("Seattle, Wash.").